abetusk/www.meowcad.com/README.md

 Installation
 ---

 Installation is involved and has a lot of dependencies.
-There's an old `Dockerfile` present in [config/docker.io/Dockerfile](config/docker.io/Dockerfile) that will get you started.
-If there's interest, I will update the Dockerfile to make it in line with the most recent MeowCAD version.
-You can check out an older [image of MeowCAD](https://registry.hub.docker.com/u/abetusk/meowcad/) in the Docker registry as well.
+There's a `Dockerfile` present in [config/docker.io/Dockerfile](config/docker.io/Dockerfile) that will get you started.
+You can check out an [image of MeowCAD](https://registry.hub.docker.com/u/abetusk/meowcad/) in the Docker registry as well.

 Unfortunately this repository (www.meowcad.com) is intertwined with [bleepsix](https://github.com/abetusk/bleepsix).
 For example, the node server requires the bleepsix repository to be installed at a pre-defined location.